-Don’t want to compare travel insurance providers yourself and prefer to let a smart algorithm work its magic and figure out the best value for money based on your age, residence, type and length of trip, etc. go straight to Travel Insurance Master, enter the details of your trip and let the system match you to the best insurance provider.
+So, how to find the best travel insurance?
+Don’t want to compare solo travel insurance providers yourself and prefer to let a smart algorithm work its magic and figure out the best value for money based on your age, residence, type and length of trip, etc. go straight to Travel Insurance Master, enter the details of your trip and let the system match you to the best insurance provider.

 Insurance works as a monthly subscription, and you can buy while you’re abroad.